 Special Thanks: Micah Hahn, Lenora Claire, O. Berk Bottles, and the marvelous Addie.

-This project was based on & inspired by the visual artwork of artist and provocateur Austin Young, and the scent work of perfumer Brent Leonesio.
+This project was based on & inspired by the visual artwork of artist Austin Young, and the scent work of perfumer Brent Leonesio.
 It was a collaboration between Young, Leonesio and Wilson-Brown for The Institute for Art and Olfaction.

 TBD on Facebook